 Eastern Botswana

 It’s not far from Francistown, Botswana’s second city, and is about 25km outside of Serowe, one of the largest traditional villages in Africa.

-Death & Relics - Serowe
+Serowe – Death & Relics

-Billion Year Old Titans - Tswapong Hills
+The Billion Year Old Tswapong Hills

-Plus, some of the earliest traces of Bantu speaking people in Southern Africa have been found in the gorges at Tswapong.
+Among the hills you’ll find the Moremi Gorge, a designated National Monument with three permanent waterfalls.
+It’s lush, sacred, and spiritually important to the local community - some of the earliest traces of Bantu speaking people in Southern Africa have been found in the gorges at Tswapong.
 Fragments of pottery dating back to the first millennium have been found.
 As have iron smelters and rock art.

-Old Rock - Old Palapye
+Old Palapye

 East is...
 Different

 So, you see, the east is worth it.
-Botswana is one of Africa's greatest wildlife destinations and the east has it all - bushmen, boababs and big beasts.
-And don’t forget, ‘overlooked’ also means fewer tourists... win-win.
+Botswana is one of Africa’s greatest wildlife destinations and the east has it all – bushmen, baobabs and big beasts.
+And don’t forget, ‘overlooked’ also means fewer tourists… win-win.

+Eastern Botswana